 American Medical Addresses

 In 2008 the Rare Books & Manuscripts Section acquired a collection of some 1,300 addresses delivered by American physicians during the 19th and early 20th centuries.
 These addresses take the form of introductories, valedictories, eulogies, presidential addresses, talks given to various medical societies, etc. Some of these addresses are reprinted from medical periodicals, but most were published in no other form.
 The topics addressed in this collection are quite broad.
 The medical school introductories and valedictories, however, which comprise almost half the collection, more often provide newly entered medical students insights into the state of medical education and advice on the conduct of their studies; or to recent graduates, advice on medical practice, professional conduct, continuing professional development, etc. This part of the collection provides insights into physicians' opinions on medical education, professional conduct, etc. unavailable in any other genre of the medical literature.

 American Medical Addresses is still in the process of being cataloged.
 Titles that have been cataloged are accessible in the UR Libraries' catalog by author or MeSH subject headings.

 Medical School Catalog Collection

 In 2004 The Rare Books & Manuscripts Section acquired a collection of 1,000 19th-century American medical school annual catalogs.
 The catalogs describe curricula, fees, etc., and often include lists of recent graduates and matriculants.
 The collection is particularly strong in schools that operated in New England, New York City, New York State and Philadelphia, but also Baltimore, Cleveland, and other cities.
-The Medical School Catalog Collection is completely cataloged and is accessible on the UR Libraries' Voyager database by the institution's name or by entering the subject heading: Schools, Medical + city or state name + catalogs.
+The Medical School Catalog Collection is completely cataloged and is accessible on the UR Libraries' Alma database by the institution's name or by entering the subject heading: Schools, Medical + city or state name + catalogs.